rajannpatel/ubuntupbx/README.md

     > Cloud-init v.
 24.1.3-0ubuntu3.3 finished at Thu, 20 Jun 2024 03:53:16 +0000.
 Datasource DataSourceGCELocal.
 Up 666.00 seconds
     > ```

 18. Visit the PBX external IP to finalize the configuration of FreePBX and set up your Trunks and Extensions.
-This command will print the hostname for your VM as a hyperlink, CTRL+Click to open:
+This command will print the hostname for your VM as a hyperlink, <kbd>CTRL</kbd> click the link to open:

         dig +short -x $(gcloud compute addresses describe pbx-external-ip --region=$REGION --format='get(address)') | sed 's/\.$//; s/^/http:\/\//'